 If you live in the Los Angeles/Long Beach/Santa Ana area, consider how an online degree can help boost your career.
-Drastic budget cuts have made California's public universities more expensive and harder to get into.
-According to the Center on Budget and Policy Priorities, California has cut the state funding for higher education by 15.8 percent from 2008-14.
-In November 2014, the University of California decided to increase the tuition fees by 27.6 percent over next five years.
-Online schools are an alternative, offering flexible, affordable, high-quality degree programs.
+Drastic budget cuts and tuition increases have made California's public universities more expensive and harder to get into.
+According to the Center on Budget and Policy Priorities, published tuition in California is up more than 60 percent during the 2008-16 time period.
+Although there is a current tuition freeze in place at public universities in California, that freeze is likely to be lifted starting in the 2017-18 school year, reports The Sacramento Bee.
+Online schools are an alternative, offering flexible, affordable and high-quality degree programs.

 In-Depth Information about Los Angeles Online Degrees

-An education from accredited online schools in Los Angeles means you can arm yourself with an education and can graduate with a degree that showcases your achievements.
-All of the following majors, identified by the U.S. Department of Education as the most popular among undergraduates, are offered by Los Angeles online schools:
+An education from an accredited online school in Los Angeles means you can arm yourself with an education and graduate with a degree that showcases your achievements.
+All of the following majors, identified by the National Center for Education Statistics as the most popular among undergraduates, are offered by Los Angeles online schools: